Skip to main content

 Authentication Mechanism

-Doris itself does not support a blacklist, only a whitelist function, but we can simulate a blacklist in some ways.
-Suppose a user named user@'192.%' is created, allowing users from 192.* to log in.
-If you want to prohibit users from 192.168.10.1 from logging in, you can create another user cmy@'192.168.10.1' and set a new password.
-Since 192.168.10.1 has a higher priority than 192.%, users from 192.168.10.1 will no longer be able to log in using the old password.
+Doris itself does not support blacklists, only whitelist functionality, but we can simulate blacklists in certain ways.
+Suppose we first created a user named user@'192.%', indicating that users from 192.* are allowed to log in.
+If we want to prohibit users from 192.168.10.1 from logging in, we can create another user cmy@'192.168.10.1' and set a new password.
+Because 192.168.10.1 has higher priority than 192.%, users from 192.168.10.1 will no longer be able to log in using the old password.

-Other Explanations
+Other Notes

-1. Priority between domain name and IP: Suppose the following users are created:
+1. Priority between domain and IP:

 CREATE USER user1@['domain1'] IDENTIFIED BY "12345";